ddeutils/ddeutil-workflow/docs/index.md

 # Introduction

-The **Lightweight workflow orchestration** with less dependencies the was created for easy to make a simple metadata driven for data workflow orchestration.
-It can to use for data operator by a `.yaml` template.
+The **Lightweight Workflow Orchestration** with fewer dependencies the was created for easy to make a simple metadata driven data workflow.
+It can use for data operator by a `.yaml` template.

 !!! warning